rfbatista/factory_health_monitor/native-app/README.md

 ```

 # Next steps
-- Finish the data state managment
+- Create a store to manage the application data, could be a zustantd or redux
 - Move all machine data interface from client storage to use backend api
 - Improve the ui style